 - has lived in the parish for a period of at least six months or

 - has regularly gone to normal church services in the parish church for a period of at least six months or

 that one of your parents or grandparents:

 What does ‘in the parish’ mean?

 Each Church of England church serves an area called a parish.
 It has fixed boundaries and you can check which parish you live in by visiting http://www.achurchnearyou.com/ and searching with your postcode.
 Because of the variety in size and shape of parishes, the Church of England church you are nearest may not be your parish church, especialy in large cities.

 Fees are levied for Weddings, but they are relatively small in the context of the average cost of a wedding, reception and honeymoon.
 Some of these are set by the authorities; some are set by the parish.
 Those wishing to be married at St Matthias will be asked to make a commitment to regular worship as part of their preparation for Christian Marriage.

 Banns of Marriage

-If you live in the parish of St Matthias, Stoke Newington but are getting married elsewhere, you will probably be required by the Vicar of that church to ‘get your Banns read’ at Holy Redeemer.
+If you live in the parish of St Matthias, Stoke Newington but are getting married elsewhere, you will probably be required by the Vicar of that church to ‘get your Banns read’ at St Matthias.
 This is straightforward to arrange.
 Please contact us to arrange an appointment to do the necessary paperwork.

 I (or my partner) are subject to immigration controls or have overstayed a visa